-5.8 Municipal Emergency Coordination
+5.7 Municipal Emergency Coordination

-Where an emergency is expected to have implications beyond the incident level that require more resources, have greater consequences and recovery needs or need messages sent to broader groups of people, regional, state or local emergency management arrangements may be enacted to support the incident.
+Where an emergency is expected to have implications beyond the incident level that require more resources, have greater consequences and recovery needs or need messages sent to broader groups of people, state, regional or local emergency management arrangements may be enacted to support the incident.

-5.8.1 Activation of the MEMP
+5.7.1 Activation of the MEMP

-Coordination of Emergencies at the Regional and Municipal Levels is led by Victoria police and support by other agencies including Council and private contractors.
-Activation of aspects of the MEMP will normally occur at the request of VICPOL or another responsible authority as the response to an emergency situation develops.
+Coordination of Emergencies at the Regional and Municipal Levels is led by Victoria Police and support by other agencies including Council and private contractors.
+Generally, the MEMP is always active to support the basic relief needs of individuals impacted by non-major emergencies who require supports in the event of an incident such as a housefire.
+Activation of more involved aspects of the MEMP will normally occur at the request of Victoria Police or another responsible authority as the response to an emergency situation develops.
 The MEMO or MRM can also activate the relief and/or recovery components of the MEMP.
 It is recognised that

-- The responsibility for responding to an emergency lies with the responsible agency as identified in State Emergency Response Plan and identified as the control agency in the SEMP - Control agencies will have response plans and standard operating procedures which underpin this Plan; these will contain resource and contact lists that will enable control agencies to carry out their mandated role in time of emergency. - Any agency requiring additional support outside their capabilities (including when agency resources are exhausted) should request it through the MERC in line with JSOP 3.09: Resource Request Process, who, in consultation with Council's Municipal Emergency Management Officer [MEMO], can then determine whether the request can be met locally, and also determine if there is a requirement to activate an internal Municipal Coordination Centre [MCC] function to manage resource requests.
+- The responsibility for responding to an emergency lies with the responsible agency as identified in State Emergency Response Plan and identified as the control agency in the SEMP - Control agencies will have response plans and standard operating procedures which underpin this Plan; these will contain resource and contact lists that will enable control agencies to carry out their mandated role in time of emergency. - Any agency requiring additional support outside their capabilities (including when agency resources are exhausted) should request it through the MERC in line with JSOP 3.09: Resource Request Process, who, in consultation with Council's Municipal Emergency Management Officer [MEMO], can then determine whether the request can be met locally taking in to consideration the Note which clarifies the policy and procedures governing the sourcing of supplementary emergency response resources by response agencies from councils.
+They will also determine if there is a requirement to activate an internal Municipal Emergency Operations Centre [MEOC] function to manage resource requests.
 A Municipal Operations Centre [MOC] may also be established for council operational purposes.

-- Local Knowledge can be provided to the IC through the MEMP and through MEMPC members.
+- Local Knowledge can be provided to the IC via the MEMP, CEMPs and through MEMPC members either directly through Emergency Management Liaison Officers (EMLOs) or via a Municipal Emergency Operations Centre (MEOC) if one has been set up and has capacity to perform this function.
 The MEMP and membership provide a trusted source of local knowledge in the community and link into the community who can provide local information.
 Specialist resources may also be available through the MEMP membership and resource and capacity and capability planning. - When all locally available resources have been fully committed and there is a requirement for additional resources, the MERC may pass on requests to the Regional Emergency Response Coordinator [RERC] for action.